aardappel/lobster/lobster/docs/source/style_guide.md

 `_` to start or end regular identifiers (see the reference manual about anonymously declared variables).

 ### Indentation vs one-liners

-Prefer indentation over one liners unless the block is very short, e.g. `if(a < 0): 10 else: a - 5` is better in-line than indented.
-Avoid the use of `;` generally, if you need multiple expressions in a block, indentation is superior.
+Prefer indentation over one liners unless the block is very short, e.g. `if a <
+0: 10 else: a - 5` is better in-line than indented.
+Avoid the use of `;`
+generally, if you need multiple expressions in a block, indentation is superior.

+### Prefer the shortest form

+Whenever short forms are available for a particular syntax, prefer to use that, unless readability would suffer.

+### Syntax alternatives

+You should prefer `and or not` over `&& || !` where possible.
+The latter are there to ease the transition for those coming from C style languages, but the former are the language default.